n-bernat/flutter-tools/README.md

 - **Why shell scripts?**

   I didn't expect it to grow so much, if I were to do it again I would probably rewrite it in Go.
+I'm scared of bash scripts.

 - **Why not Dart?**